rhpereda/kubernetes/02-kubernetes-basics/README.md

 - get-services-by-label: Allows filter the pods by label.
 For instance `make get-services-by-label label=app=v1`
 - apply-label: Add a label to running pod.
 For instance `make apply-label label=app=v1`
 - delete-service-by-label: Deletes services filtered by label.
 For instance `make delete-service-by-label label=run=kubernetes-bootcamp`
+- get-replicas: Gets the numbers of replicas
+- scale: Increase o decrease the number of replicas that the application has.
+For intance: `make scale desired=2`